keshavpj1711/iac-webserver-automation/journey.md

 ## After the command was done running

-I had ready to use Infrastructure as a code project.
+I had a ready to use Infrastructure as a code project.

 ### `__main.py__`